Twenty-Five Mile Creek

-On Lake Chelan located in Chelan County, Twenty-Five Mile Creek State Park offers two boat ramps.
-The launch is generally usable from mid-June to the end of December, as long as the lake is at an elevation of 1093.
-For up-to-date information, call the Information Center at (360) 902-8844.
+On Lake Chelan located in Chelan County, Twenty-Five Mile Creek State Park offers two watercraft launches.
+The launches are generally usable from mid-June to the end of December, as long as the lake is at an elevation of 1,093.
+For more information, visit the Chelan County PUD's website.

 The park also sells the Lake Chelan Federal Dock Site Permit, required for use of federal docks along the lake between May 1 and October 31.

-The park has 46 tent spaces, 21 utility spaces (13 full hookup and eight with water and electricity), one dump station, two restrooms (one ADA), and six showers (two ADA).
+The park has 25 standard campsites, 4 partial-hookup sites, 7 full-hookup sites, one dump station, two restrooms (one ADA) and six showers (two ADA).

 There is a small group camp in a quiet, grassy area separate from the campground that accommodates groups of 50 people.
 Fees vary with size of the group.